nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Aspect: **Using anime title or Anime ID**

+The user may at some point want to know more about a particular anime, in which he may or may not know the full title of the anime.
+It is therefore important to decide on whether to prompt users to give the title of the anime, or just give its ID.

 | Approach | Pros | Cons  |
 | --- | --- | --- |
 | Use anime title as input. | - Easier for users who know anime titles. | - Users will have to input the full anime title. <br/> - The program has to search through the whole list of anime data. |